Skip to the content.

 sudo pip3 install poetry

-Next, install Pre-commit with the following command:
+Next, install pre-commit with the following command:

 sudo pip3 install pre-commit